akshay9594/The-Cetus-Project/README.md

 ### 4. Support for Multiple reductions using different operators
        Cetus had no issue recognizing multiple unique reduction statements within the same loop.
-But Cetus could not create a separate reduction clause for each reduction-identifier within the same directive as per the lates OpenMP specification.
-The support for the same has now has been added.
+But Cetus could not create a separate reduction clause for each reduction-identifier within the same directive as per the latest OpenMP specification.
+The support for the same has now been added.
        The directive would look something like:

        Eg. #pragma omp parallel for private(i) reduction(max: maxl)reduction(&: b)reduction(*: e)reduction(+: d)